2022-23 Stanley Cup Odds

 It’s been a long time since we last saw the Stanley Cup won on Canadian soil.
 In-fact, if no Canadian team is successful in winning it this season, it will mark 30 years since the Cup was last won by a Canadian team, the last victory coming from the Montreal Canadiens in 1993.

-Looking to put an end to the reign of dominance by American-based teams, this season there are several Canadian teams that have a real chance at reclaiming the Stanley Cup.
+Looking to put an end to the reign of dominance by American-based teams, several Canadian teams haves that have a real chance at reclaiming the Stanley Cup.

 Toronto Maple Leafs